 Therefore, it is not surprising that a majority of passport photo gurus had been waiting for this plugin.

 Using Passport Photo Plugin

 Unlike the old and conventional methods of slicing up photo IDs with Photoshop, using this plugin to do the same exact is quite straightforward.
 First, you need to download and install the latest Passport Photo Plugin.
-After this, a new menu item will appear in the Adobe Photoshop "Filter" menu and Adobe Lightroom "Edit In" menu.
+After this, a new menu item will appear in the Adobe Photoshop "Filter" menu and Adobe Lightroom Classic "Edit In" menu.
 Using these menu items, this new add-on can transform any image into a professional-looking biometric ID that can pass any level of security/identity scrutiny.
-The image can also be saved or printed further using Adobe Lightroom or Adobe Photoshop.
+The image can also be saved or printed further using Adobe Lightroom Classic or Adobe Photoshop.